Work and Fluctuations: Coherent vs. Incoherent Ergotropy Extraction: Introduction

-In this paper, we take a step further, and instead of analyzing just the averages (i.e., the extracted work), we also formulate general results for the work fluctuations.
-In particular, we derive a formula for changes of the weight's energy variance and bounds for its absolute values.
-Although we formulate our main results in a framework with an explicit work reservoir (i.e., the weight), firstly, we propose a general quasi-distribution constructed as a convolution of the one-point probability functions (avoiding the problem of measurements invasiveness).
-Then we adapt the concept to the quantum weight model.
-We prove the physical meaning of cumulants of this quasi-distribution, showing that they are equal to a difference between the initial and final cumulants of the corresponding one-point distributions, e.g.., the first cumulant is equal to change of the mean value (e.g., work) and second to change of the variance, which are indeed the main subjects of our interests.
-By this quasi-distribution, we mainly want to compare it with the TPM and work operator approach showing especially that in the classical (incoherent) limit, they coincide with each other.
+In this paper, we take a step further, and instead of analyzing just the averages (i.e., the extracted work), we also formulate general results for the work fluctuations: the formula for changes of the weight's energy variance and bounds for its absolute values.
+Although we formulate our main results in a framework with an explicit work reservoir (i.e., the weight), firstly, we propose a general quasi-distribution constructed as a convolution of the one-point probability functions.
+The introduced quasi-distribution avoids the problem of the measurement invasiveness, and its statistical cumulants are related to changes of (one-point) cumulants (e.g., the first one is equal to work and the second to a change in the energy variance).
+Then, we adopt the concept to the quantum weight model, showing especially that in the classical (incoherent) limits, it converges to the TPM or work operator probability distribution.